-Thom is currently the owner of Metro Building Consultants LLC.
-His firm specializes in intelligent mechanical and network systems integration, assessment, management, and data visualization for commercial properties in the Minneapolis, MN area.
+Thom is an account executive with Johnson Controls in its commercial security division.
+He is also the owner of Metro Building Consultants LLC.
+His firm specializes in intelligent mechanical and networksystems integration, assessment, management, and data visualization for commercial properties in the Minneapolis, MN area.

 Aakash is currently the Director of Advanced Development at EMC, LLC.
 As Director of Advanced Development, Aakash and his team assist Fortune 1000 businesses with their respective transition to intelligent, and sustainable building ecosystems.
 This includes the development and creation of new IoT products and solutions, and the implementation and integration of building control and emerging lighting technologies.
 Prior to joining EMC, Aakash served in executive positions at Xcel Energy and practiced law for 10 years.

-Robbie’s interest in intelligent buildings developed when working with a low voltage systems installation and integration company.
-She was fascinated with the power of interconnected systems and the benefits of networking.
-An early recognition was that while the smart building concept was not entirely new, there were many gaps in defining purpose, function, application, and implementation.
+Robbie is currently a Director of Business Development with The Boldt Company, a commercial general contractor.
+Her interest in smart buildings developed when working with a low voltage systems installation and integration company; fascinated with the power of interconnected systems and the benefits of networking.
+While the smart building concept is nothing new, there are gaps in defining purpose, function, application, and implementation.
 A particular passion for promoting open-source intelligent building technology is making the concept accessible and achievable in incremental intervals.